aarontran/g309.2-0.6/Notes.md

     Suggest that you check this result using the steppar command.
          9     0.347483     0.424162    (-0.0271213,0.0495577)

+Combined fit result.
+Note that:
+* PN soft proton power law index is frozen to 0.2
+* MOS1/2 soft proton power law indices are tied, within same obsid/region (00879... src, 00879... bkg, 0551... src, 0551... bkg)
+* instrumental line normalizations are hardcoded from FWC fits, w/ constant prefactors free to vary
+* XRB usual parameters free, but fixed for all regions place area-scaling factors in front of XRB values to account for (sampled area times ARF) differences between obsids (pointings) and regions.
+  (see 2016 Feb 08 notes: this actually needs to be fixed)

     ========================================================================
     Model instr:constant<1>(gaussian<2> + gaussian<3> + gaussian<4> + gaussian<5> + gaussian<6> + gaussian<7>) Source No.: 2   Active/On